 - Organizational Dynamics of Far‐Right Hate Groups in the United States, led by Steven M. Chermak, Joshua D. Freilich, and Michael Suttmoeller, analyzed 275 violent and non‐violent far-right hate groups.
 Groups whose members had committed at least one ideologically motivated violent crime were categorized as violent, and groups whose members had not were considered non-violent.
 The analysis revealed that 21% of the 275 far-right hate groups included in the study had members who had committed at least one violent criminal act.
 The researchers then examined a number of group characteristics related to organizational capacity, organizational constituency, strategic connectivity, and structural arrangements.
 They found that as groups increased in size or age, the likelihood of them being involved in violence increased.
 Violence was also related to geographic region; groups in the West and Northeast were significantly more likely to be involved in violence.
 On the other hand, they also found that groups that published ideological literature (e.g. newsletters, pamphlets) were significantly less likely to be involved in violence.
 Deliverables related to this subproject include:

 - For Profiles of Perpetrators of Terrorism in the United States, Erin Miller and Kathleen Smarick created a new database on terrorist groups.
-The database includes over 140 groups that committed at least one attack in the United States between 1970 and 2011.
+The database includes groups that committed at least one attack in the United States and is updated annually.
 Analysis of the data showed that terrorist groups that targeted the homeland varied in ideology, activity, and longevity.
 Nearly all of the groups emerged before 2000, and just over half of them carried out attacks for less than one year.
 Groups with religious ideologies represented two out of five emergent groups between 2000 and 2011 but only 7% of groups between 1970 and 2011.
 Interestingly, about half of all groups also engaged in non-violent political activities.
 Deliverables related to this subproject include:

 - Research Highlight Terrorist attacks in the United States between 1970 and 2012 (Jan.
 2014)